 American Fork, UT

-Cave tours are closed for the 2022 winter season.
+Depending on safety conditions, cave tours may begin late June for the 2023 season.
 Hike your way past stunning vistas to explore a hidden underground world.
 Taste the thrill of caving as you twist and bend to enter beautifully decorated rooms.
 Learn the science behind formations and hear stories of cave exploration and preservation.
 Experience and discover as you go – geologic mysteries await.

 Follow the paths where native people and pioneers walked.
 Gaze up at massive sandstone cliffs of cream, pink, and red that soar into a brilliant blue sky.
 Experience wilderness in a narrow slot canyon.
 Zion’s unique array of plants and animals will enchant you as you absorb the rich history of the past and enjoy the excitement of present day adventures.